 EPA reaches deal with Duke to clean river coal ash

 RALEIGH, N.C.
-(AP) — Federal environmental officials said Thursday that they have reached a deal with Duke Energy to clean up its mess from a massive coal ash spill into the Dan River.
+(AP) — Federal environmental officials have reached a deal with Duke Energy to clean up its mess from a massive coal ash spill into the Dan River.

 EPA will oversee the cleanup in consultation with federal wildlife officials under provisions in the Superfund law.
-Duke will reimburse the federal government for its oversight costs, including those incurred in the emergency response to the spill.
+Duke will reimburse the federal government for its oversight costs.

-Duke has already begun vacuuming out three large deposits of ash found in the river, including a pocket that collected at the bottom of a dam in Danville, Va.
-The byproduct left behind when coal is burned to generate electricity, the ash contains numerous toxic substances, including arsenic, selenium, chromium, thallium, mercury and lead.
+Duke has already begun vacuuming out three large deposits of ash found in the river.
+The byproduct left behind when coal is burned to generate electricity contains numerous toxic substances, including arsenic, selenium, chromium, thallium, mercury and lead.